lunsdorf/lightpress/README.md

 object as single argument and returns a result or a promise that resolves to a result.

-By default, the request context object contains a timestand, URL object and a reference to the incoming request.
-You can also augment the context object with custom data to fit the needs of your application.
+By default, the request context object contains a URL object and a reference to the incoming request.

 The handler's outcome, if any, has to be an object that might contain a `statusCode`, `headers` and a `body`.